filecoin-project/specs/expected-consensus.md

 Now, a miner must also check whether they are eligible to mine a block in this round.
 For how Election Proofs are validated, see [election validation](mining.md#election-validation).

 To do so, the miner will use tickets from K blocks back as randomness to uniformly draw a value from 0 to 1.
-Comparing this value to their power (their committed storage relative to the network's total storage) L rounds back (using total network power as of 1 round back to account for recent power changes), they determine whether they are eligible to mine.
+Comparing this value to their power, they determine whether they are eligible to mine.
+A user's `power` is defined as the ratio of the amount of storage they proved as of their last PoSt submission to the total storage in the network as of the current block.

 Succinctly, the process of crafting a new `ElectionProof` in round `N` is as follows.
 We use: